 5. The applicant must certify non-participation in the unlawful manufacturing, dispensation, possession, or use of a controlled substance.

-6. Students wishing to earn an additional bachelor’s degree are not eligible for Institutional, state, or federal grant money.
-Students who complete a FAFSA may be eligible for federal loans.
+6. Students wishing to earn an additional bachelor’s degree are not eligible for state, or federal grant money, however, they may be eligible for Federal loans if they complete a FAFSA.
+Limited institutional grant funding may be available for students who complete a FAFSA.

 Application Procedures and Deadlines

-New students must apply for admission by January 15 prior to the academic year of anticipated entrance.
+New students must apply for admission by the published application deadlines for the year of anticipated entrance.
 Students must complete the Free Application for Financial Aid (FAFSA)* each year to receive financial aid.
 Undergraduate California residents who wish to apply for a Cal Grant must complete the FAFSA* and submit a GPA verification to California Student Aid Commission (CSAC) by March 2 prior to the academic year of anticipated entrance.

 Returning students must complete the FAFSA by March 2 in order to be eligible for the next academic year.
 Returning students who are currently not receiving the Cal Grant must submit a GPA verification to CSAC prior to March 2**.